 Allostatic Load

 Allostatic Load: Allostatic load refers to the cumulative wear and tear on the body’s systems that results from chronic stress and repeated physiological stress responses over time.
 It is the biological cost of adaptation—the price the body pays for managing chronic threat, suppressed emotion, and sustained hyperactivation of the stress response system.
 High allostatic load is associated with accelerated cardiovascular aging, immune dysregulation, metabolic disruption, cognitive impairment, and increased vulnerability to both physical and mental illness.
-For high-achieving women who have been “pushing through” for years or decades, allostatic load is often the framework that finally makes sense of why the body is rebelling in multiple systems simultaneously.
+For driven, ambitious women who have been “pushing through” for years or decades, allostatic load is often the framework that finally makes sense of why the body is rebelling in multiple systems simultaneously.

-Why High Achievers Are Particularly Vulnerable
+Why Driven Women Are Particularly Vulnerable

 She is an expert at overriding discomfort.
 She has a highly developed capacity to dissociate from physical and emotional signals when there’s something important to accomplish.
 She has almost certainly received enormous positive reinforcement for exactly this pattern—the praise, the promotions, the respect—and she has internalized a story in which her worth is closely linked to her capacity to perform regardless of how she feels.
 This is the hyper-independence that looks like strength from the outside and feels like isolation and exhaustion from the inside.